 Table of content

-It all began in far 2007, when Netflix, a barely known DVD-by-mail service back then, leveraged the emerging streaming technology and hit the mark.
-It is not a surprise, that the number of users in the video streaming segment is 882.0 m and is expected to amount to 1,337.1 m by 2025.
+It all began in 2007, when Netflix, a barely known DVD-by-mail service back then, leveraged the emerging streaming technology and hit the mark.
+There are currently 692 million Netflix viewers worldwide, approximately a 6% increase or additional 37 million users from 2022.
+And the predictions are that the number will increase to 725 million viewers in 2024 and even 781.70 million in 2026.

-While users avidly watch top shows on the platform, entrepreneurs worldwide wonder – how to start a streaming service like Netflix?
+While users avidly watch top shows on the platform, entrepreneurs worldwide wonder – how to start a video streaming company like Netflix?
 Which features should it include and how to monetize a streaming service?
 You will find all these questions covered in this article.

 What is a streaming service?